ryanlabouve/rails-api-jwt-toy-blog/README.md

 Add `gem 'knock'` to your Gemfile and `bundle install`.

-run `rails generate knock:install`.
-This will add `config/initializers/knock.rb`, which you may want to peruse the comments.
+Run `rails generate knock:install`.
+This will add `config/initializers/knock.rb`, which you may want to peruse the comments for additional configuration options.

-Mount the engine in your `routes.rb`.
+Mount the engine in your `routes.rb` to expose our authentication endpoints.

 ```
 # config/routes.rb